-Guide to Energy Performance Certificates and how to get one
+Energy Performance Certificates explained: how to get an EPC

-You’re likely already familiar with those colour-coded energy labels we see nowadays on electrical appliances like fridges, freezers and washing machines.
+You’re likely already familiar with those colour-coded energy labels we see nowadays on electrical appliances like fridges and washing machines.
 As you probably know, they give you a good idea of how efficient your appliance is.
-Well an energy performance certificate (or EPC) does exactly the same thing for your property.
+An Energy Performance Certificate (or EPC) does exactly the same thing for your property.